 7. Work remotely

 Digital nomadism – where people travel and work at the same time via a laptop and internet connection – is all the rage right now.
-My job as social media manager fits into this category, so sometimes I work on managing my clients’ Instagram and Pinterest accounts while I travel.
+My job as a freelance social media manager and travel writer fits into this category, so sometimes I do client work while I travel.
 It’s a great way to be able to take longer trips without having to take so much time off work.

 There are many benefits to working remotely.
 I’m about to spend a week working remotely in Brisbane, and I’ll get to spend my weekday evenings exploring the city and my weekend doing a fun day trip out of the city.
 It’s a much slower and more relaxed style of travel than if you visit a destination for a few days of intense sightseeing.

 Obviously this situation doesn’t work for everyone, especially those that have a job requiring customer interaction, but office jobs are usually a little more flexible.
 If you’re able to occasionally work from home, then you’re probably able to work remotely for short periods of time.
 Could you ask your boss if it would be possible to take a laptop and work remotely for a week?

 Exploring Nassau in The Bahamas on a press trip that I got through blogging